Why Final Placement Matters When Moving Mulch, Soil, and Landscaping Materials

 Moving Material Is Not the Same as Placing Material

-Moving material means getting it from one location to another.
+Moving material means transporting it from one location to another.

 Distance is the haul.